getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 It *is* true that some functions have `this` references in them, and that *sometimes* these `this` references refer to the object reference at the call-site.
 But this usage really does not make that function any more a "method" than any other function, as `this` is dynamically bound at run-time, at the call-site, and thus its relationship to the object is indirect, at best.

 Every time you access a property on an object, that is a **property access**, regardless of the type of value you get back.
 If you *happen* to get a function from that property access, it's not magically a "method" at that point.
-There's nothing special (outside of possible `this` binding as explained earlier) about a function that comes from a property access.
+There's nothing special (outside of possible implicit `this` binding as explained earlier) about a function that comes from a property access.

 For instance: